Mortgage

 • Denial reason: If the loan was denied, the reason it was denied

-1. Identify causes of lending discrimination, specifically housing credit descrimination
+1. Identify the causes of lending discrimination, specifically housing credit discrimination.

-Despite the active policies to counter it, housing discrimination still occurs.
-Here are further resources if you’d like more information on how to make a complaint, what your rights are and where you can find local help.
+If you’d like more information on how to file a complaint, what your rights are and where to find local help, check out the resources below.

 Official complaints

-This U.S. government page is a guide on how to make official complaints against mortgage lenders, including which agency to contact depending on the reason for your complaint.
-It also features additional resources, such as an example complaint letter.
+This U.S. government page provides a guide on how to file official complaints against mortgage lenders.
+It includes which agency to contact based on the reason for your complaint and offers additional resources, such as an example complaint letter.

 Legal information